meshtastic/firmware/docs/software/plugins/RangeTestPlugin.md

    2. select a color, icon, etc. and hit ok.

 Your data will load onto the map, make sure to click the checkbox next to your dataset in the sidebar to view it.

+### My Maps

+You can use [My Maps](http://mymaps.google.com/).
+It takes CSVs and the whole interface is much easier to work with.

+Google has instructions on how to do that [here](https://support.google.com/mymaps/answer/3024836?co=GENIE.Platform%3DDesktop&hl=en#zippy=%2Cstep-prepare-your-info%2Cstep-import-info-into-the-map).

+You can style the ranges differently based on the values, so you can have the pins be darker the if the SNR or RSSI (if that gets added) is higher.

 # Known Problems